Securing Our Home against Undesirable Internet and Media Content

 - Online shopping, Tesco, Waitrose, Amazon, eBay…

-- Airline reservation, booking and purchasing tickets
+- Airline reservation, booking, and purchasing of tickets

 - Communication - Skype, email